-As of July 2026, Dublin Castle should not be treated like a normal walk-up sightseeing stop.
-The official Dublin Castle site says the State Apartments closed to the public on Tuesday 5 May for Ireland’s hosting of the Presidency of the EU, and that from mid-June 2026 the Dublin Castle campus closes to the public in its entirety for the six-month duration.
+As of August 2026, Dublin Castle should not be treated like a normal walk-up sightseeing stop.
+The official Dublin Castle site says the Dublin Castle campus closed to the public on 15 June 2026 and will remain closed in its entirety for the six-month duration of Ireland’s Presidency of the Council of the European Union.
 The same notice says visitors are expected to be welcomed back in January 2027.

 That changes the route answer.
 If you are coming from Dublin Airport, Heuston Station, or O’Connell Street, the useful target is not simply “Dublin Castle entrance.”
 The practical city-centre anchor is the Dame Street / Cork Hill / City Hall area, and the first decision is whether you are going there only to see the outside area, reach a nearby attraction, or check current access after the official closure period ends.

 The common mistake is planning the journey as if Dublin Castle is operating normally, taking an airport bus or taxi into central Dublin, and only then discovering that the castle campus or State Apartments are not available to visitors.
-That wastes time in one of Dublin’s most walkable but decision-heavy areas: Trinity is east, Temple Bar is north, Christ Church is west, and Chester Beatty / Dubh Linn Gardens access has its own gate-status issue during the closure period.
+That wastes time in one of Dublin’s most walkable but decision-heavy areas: Trinity is east, Temple Bar is north, Christ Church is west, and Chester Beatty is also closed to the public through the end of December 2026.

 A map can show that Dublin Castle is central.
 It cannot tell you whether the castle is open, which gate matters, or whether your next best move should be Chester Beatty, Christ Church Cathedral, Temple Bar, Trinity College, or the Book of Kells.
 For 2026, the route only makes sense if the access check comes before the transport choice.